YOU ARE HERE: zharth.net / Zharth's Music Log / Week 47 (Songs About Music)

 Week 47: Songs About Music

-Comments: This is an interesting bonus track, presumably an outtake, from the foremost fuzz rock band of the early 70's' self-titled album.
+Comments: Foremost fuzz rock band of the early '70s Frijid Pink released this song first as a single; later it was appended to their self-titled debut album as a bonus track.
 It's a nice ode to music, and the value of performing for people.
-"Music for the people, the people in my life."
+"Music for the people that come from far and wide.
+Music for the people - the people in my life."

-Comments: From the Electric Flag's reunion album, here's a song that celebrates the feel-good vibrations of hearing a good song on the radio.
-It also subtly remarks on the comforts of old music, not unlike Bob Seger's Old Time Rock N Roll, another song that would have fit well into this week's theme.
+Comments: From The Electric Flag's reunion album, here's a song that celebrates the feel good vibrations of hearing a good song on the radio.
+It also remarks on the comforts of old music, not unlike Bob Seger's Old Time Rock And Roll - another song that would have fit well into this week's theme.
 "I don't wanna hear anything new, just some rhythm and blues."

 Thursday (6/12/08): Ten Years After - Rock & Roll Music To The World [Rock & Roll Music To The World, 1972]

-Comments: Alvin Lee leads the band through a nice old-style rocker that celebrates the merits of rock and roll music and playing it for the world.
-"Ain't no relation to the United Nations", but imagine the healing power of music over a worldwide scale, instead of all of this waging wars and ego trips.
+Comments: Alvin Lee leads the band through a nice, old-style rocker that celebrates the merits of rock and roll music and playing it for the world.
+"Ain't no relation to the United Nations" - but imagine the healing power of music over a worldwide scale, instead of all of this war-mongering and ego trips.
 Wouldn't that be nice?
-"I tell the truth, I ain't no star, I only shout and leave the rest to my guitar."
+"I tell the truth.
+I ain't no star.
+I only shout and leave the rest to my guitar."

 Sunday (6/15/08): Tom Petty & The Heartbreakers - Money Becomes King [The Last DJ, 2002]